-For wisdom is a humble choice; of looking at us and the world and interpreting the encounter steadily from the point of view of what it is to us as persons, of what makes sense to us, of what value it has for our life: How does it concern people?
+For wisdom is a humble choice; of looking at us and the world and interpreting the encounter steadily from the point of view of what it is to us as persons, of what makes sense to us, of what value it has for life, for our life: How does it concern us, people?
 Is it good for me or bad for me?
 Do I like it?
 Is it beautiful, good, just?
 What can I do about it?
-What is best for us to decide, to do, to beware?
+What is it for us - to judge, to decide, to do, to beware?
 From where do we come, who are we, where do we go?...

-Such purposeful “anthropocentric bias” makes knowledge human, ours, understood beyond parroted grand explanations.
-The rest, so necessary, so undeniably true, so powerful - facts, data, experiments, objective explanation of things “in themselves” grand laws, algorithms of dried-out thought - is ascetic science and disinterested reason trying not to be human, craving to free itself from being human; that is, truth for a world without us.
+Such purposeful Homo Sapiens bias makes knowledge human, ours, understood beyond parroted grand explanations.
+The rest, so necessary, so undeniably true, so powerful - facts, data, experiments, objective explanation of things “in themselves” grand laws, algorithms, perfect skeletons of dried-out thought - is ascetic science and disinterested reason trying not to be human, craving to free itself from being human; that is, truth for a world without us.
 That knowledge for the sake of itself, independent of us, its capital discoveries and its planet-changing technological conquests, require constant vigilance and harnessing to join back our best interest.

 Let us be clear, humane wisdom is not opposed to science; it is its necessary complement (even as science does not know yet how to define wisdom and how to enrich it).
 It would be of course absurd to say that wisdom is better than science.
-The vocation of wisdom is not to diminish our trustful respect for science, our learning from knowledge; it is rather to grant that science still serves us, instead of us worshipping science.
+The vocation of wisdom is not to diminish our trustful respect for scientific progress, our learning from knowledge; it is rather to grant that science still serves us, instead of us worshipping science.

 We humans want to know things as they are and also to judge what they mean to us, not to the infinite Universe, nor for the sake of Ultimate Truth: grasping what the known is worth to us, how it links to our needs and values and action.
 This entails exerting the humble but ultimate human interest of living a good, flourishing life.